melancholytron/MatrixQtt/README.md

 ## License

-MIT License.
+GPL-3.0 license.
 See `LICENSE` for details.